This procedure explains how we use Git on our repositories.

 The following sequence is very frequent:

-cd libraries # I edit something vim README.md git add README.md git commit -m "#XXXX update prerequisites in libraries" # Oops, I forgot something, I re-edit... vim README.md git add README.md # And now ?? how to re-commit this last change ?
+cd pp-core # I edit something vim README.md git add README.md git commit -m "PP-XXXX update prerequises in pp-core" # Oops, I forgot something, I re-edit... vim README.md git add README.md # And now ?? how to re-commit this last change ?

 The following is bad:

-# BAD solution: Create a new commit with same message. git commit -m "#XXXX update prerequisites in libraries"
+# BAD solution: Create a new commit with same message. git commit -m "PP-XXXX update prerequises in pp-core"

-# BAD solution: Create an other commit with other message. git commit -m "#XXXX fix update prerequisites in libraries"
+# BAD solution: Create an other commit with other message. git commit -m "PP-XXXX fix update prerequises in pp-core"